gordonbrander/refrakt/README.md

 };
 ```

-Additionally, `fx` can take an additional `context` parameter.
+`fx` can also take an additional `context` parameter.
 This can be used to pass additional information to the effect generator, such as services for performing I/O operations.

 ```ts
 import services from './services.js';